 |Through training that develops the expertise and skills of doctors and midwives across London & the UK.|

 |Through a global legacy created by supporting health workers in Asia and Africa.|

 One of Borne's obstetric research objectives is the protection of the unborn child from cerebral palsy, which occurs in up to 0.5% of babies and is the leading cause of motor deficiency in young children.

-A pioneering clinical trial is treating children who have cerebral palsy with stem cells from their own cord blood.
-Borne's founding donor Smart Cells is a family cord blood bank that has sent two children from their client families to participate in this trial.
+Pioneering clinical trials are treating children that have cerebral palsy with stem cells from cord blood.
+Borne's founding donor Smart Cells is a family cord blood bank that has sent two children from their client families to be treated for cerebral palsy with their own cord blood stored at the bank.
 Collection at birth of the stem cells in umbilical cord blood and tissue is an opportunity to safeguard against future illnesses with the infusion of healthy stem cells that can help the body to repair itself.

 Professor Mark Johnson, Consultant in Obstetrics at Chelsea and Westminster Hospital and Co-Founder of Borne, had this to say: "I have had the privilege of looking after thousands of mothers and delivering happy, healthy babies.
 I am acutely aware that the safe arrival of every child is a miracle.
 Worldwide, every year 15 million babies are born too soon.
 Of these babies, one million will die and those that survive have a high risk of developing a lifelong disability.
 Being born too soon is the most important cause of death and disability in newborn babies."

 "As an obstetrician, my aim is to make pregnancy as safe as possible for mothers and babies, but as an individual, I can only help one mother at a time.
 Working as part of Borne, I can help give hundreds of thousands of babies a better chance in life."